MicrosoftDocs/webview2-win32-reference/1-0-824-prerelease/icorewebview2environment3.md

 > public HRESULT [CreateCoreWebView2CompositionController](#createcorewebview2compositioncontroller)(HWND parentWindow, [ICoreWebView2CreateCoreWebView2CompositionControllerCompletedHandler](icorewebview2createcorewebview2compositioncontrollercompletedhandler.md) * handler)

 parentWindow is the HWND in which the app will connect the visual tree of the WebView.
-This will be the HWND that the app will receive pointer/ mouse input meant for the WebView (and will need to use SendMouseInput/ SendPointerInput to forward).
+This will be the HWND that the app will receive pointer/ mouse input meant for the WebView (and will need to use `SendMouseInput`/`SendPointerInput` to forward).
 If the app moves the WebView visual tree to underneath a different window, then it needs to call put_ParentWindow to update the new parent HWND of the visual tree.

 Use put_RootVisualTarget on the created CoreWebView2CompositionController to provide a visual to host the browser's visual tree.